 In order to formally encourage all of you to maintain the sustained effort that we have observed to be critical to success, we will be adopting a new policy regarding exam clobbering, participation, and effort.
-Specifically, for students who (1) attend at least 19 discussions and (2) perform better on the corresponding part of the final (linear algebra or circuits) than your lowest midterm, we will provide the opportunity to clobber a midterm.
+Specifically, for students who (1) complete an optional midterm redo and (2) perform significantly better on the corresponding part of the final (linear algebra or circuits) than on the relevant midterm, we will provide the opportunity to clobber a midterm.